Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/edges.rst

 Loop crosses itself
    This means that the tool could not find any suitable faces that were adjacent to the selected edge(s).
-   Fig. Loop crosses is an example that shows this by selecting two edges that share the same face.
+   An example that shows this is selecting two edges that share the same face.
    A face cannot be adjacent to itself.
 Multiple edge loops
    The selected edges are not in the same edge loop, which means they do not have a common edge.